Why does Nespresso taste burnt, bitter or bad?

 Regular cleaning, Descaling, and maintenance of the Nespresso machine are mandatory for preserving the quality of coffee and prolonging the life of your Nespresso machine.

-And I can vouch for that Nespresso Coffee actually taste way better after descaling.
+And I can vouch for that Nespresso Coffee actually tastes way better after descaling.

 The reason is the regular usage of the coffee machine causes scale buildup inside the machine, resulting in a burnt and metallic-tasting cup of coffee.

-It is recommended to descale your coffee machine once in 3-6 months or after brewing 300 cups of coffee, whatever will come first.
+It is recommended to descale your coffee machine once in 3-6 months or after brewing 300 cups of coffee.

-However, never use vinegar or baking soda as a descaling solution to clean or descale your Nespresso machine, as it is not recommended by the manufacturers and has a negative impact on the taste of your coffee.
+Always use Nespresso Descaling Kit for descaling your machine and never use vinegar or baking soda as a descaling solution, as it is not recommended by Nespresso and it negatively impacts the taste of your coffee.

 Check Nespresso descaling instructions for Vertuo line machines.